The information in this guide is provided for assistance only.

 Complaints should be made to email@example.com or 0370 737 3983.

-Calls from a BT land line are charged at your calling plan's standard network rate.
+Calls to the Customer Care Team cost seven pence per minute plus your service provider’s access charges.
+Calls to 0370 numbers from a BT land line are charged at your calling plan's standard network rate.
 Mobile and other providers' charges may vary.

 The National Lottery is operated by Camelot UK Lotteries Limited, whose registered address is at Tolpits Lane, Watford, Hertfordshire WD18 9RN.